-- 1. Long-term standardized monitoring of artificial reefs and their communities, with the necessary long-term funding, to allow valid future comparisons of temporal and spatial data. - 2.
-Inter-state and/or national collaboration by developing similar data collections with regional or national data access. - 3.
-Development and application of new innovations and techniques to ensure that regulations established for artificial reefs, especially no harvest areas, are enforced and violators are apprehended and prosecuted for illegal use of gears and/or poaching to the fullest extent of the law. - 4.
-Conducting regional public education and outreach regarding the benefits of artificial and human made reefs for special purposes, including no harvest production (MPA and SMZ) areas and disposing of mono-filament fishing lines on shore, away from reefs. - 5.
-Collaborations with regional recreational divers to retrofit many existing artificial reefs with Turtle Excluder Devices (TEDs).
+10. Long-term, multi-year standardized monitoring of artificial reefs and their communities, with the necessary long-term funding, to provide multi-year trends in reef fish productivity and allow valid future comparisons of temporal and spatial data.

+11. Inter-state and/or national collaboration by developing similar data collections with regional or national data access.

+12. Development and application of new innovations and techniques to ensure that regulations established for artificial reefs, especially no harvest areas, are enforced and violators are apprehended and prosecuted for illegal use of gears and/or poaching to the fullest extent of the law.

+13. Conducting regional public education and outreach regarding the benefits of artificial and human made reefs for special purposes, including no harvest production (MPA and SMZ) areas and disposing of mono-filament fishing lines on shore, away from reefs.

+14. Increasing public awareness and collaboration with regional recreational divers to remove debris, document fish species and maintain healthy reef function.